xirdev/docs-api/README.md

 | token | \_token | Get secure/expiring tokens for your users to connect to our services. |
 | discovery | \_ds | query any of the services above to find the existing paths/keys. |

-A service provides some entity which is identified by path and key, .e.g,
+A service provides some entity which is identified by path and key, .e.g:

 * The account service recognizes "/\_acc/accounts?k=myident"